microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;*PropertySignature:*
 &emsp;&emsp;&emsp;*PropertyName*&emsp;`?`*<sub>opt</sub>*&emsp;*TypeAnnotation<sub>opt</sub>*

-&emsp;&emsp;*PropertyName:*
-&emsp;&emsp;&emsp;*IdentifierName*
-&emsp;&emsp;&emsp;*StringLiteral*
-&emsp;&emsp;&emsp;*NumericLiteral*

 &emsp;&emsp;*TypeAnnotation:*
 &emsp;&emsp;&emsp;`:`&emsp;*Type*

-The *PropertyName* production, reproduced above from the ECMAScript grammar, permits a property name to be any identifier (including a reserved word), a string literal, or a numeric literal.
-String literals can be used to give properties names that are not valid identifiers, such as names containing blanks.
-Numeric literal property names are equivalent to string literal property names with the string representation of the numeric literal, as defined in the ECMAScript specification.

-The *PropertyName* of a property signature must be unique within its containing type.
+The *PropertyName* ([2.2.2](#2.2.2)) of a property signature must be unique within its containing type, and must denote a well-known symbol if it is a computed property name ([2.2.3](#2.2.3)).
 If the property name is followed by a question mark, the property is optional.
 Otherwise, the property is required.

 If a property signature omits a *TypeAnnotation*, the Any type is assumed.